Erin Saunders| Faculty

 Michaela Flaherty | Jazz & Pom

 Michaela Flaherty began her dance career in her hometown of Quincy, Ma.
 She later graduated with her A.A from The Joan Phelps Palladino School of Dance at Dean College in 2012.
 Michaela has extensive training in modern, jazz, ballet, hip hop, and contemporary dance.
 She also studied dance composition, dance history, creative movement, anatomy, and kinesiology.
 Michaela is a former NBA Dancer for the Boston Celtics 2014-2016 under the direction of Marina Ortega.
 Her most memorable performance took place during the Celtics Dancer’s 10-year reunion halftime show at the TD garden.
 She has danced and choreographed for various events and shows in the Boston area.
 Michaela’s passion for dance leads her to a career in fitness.
-Michaela is Head Coach and Program Manager at Morin’s Strength and Conditioning in Weymouth, Ma.
-Michaela is honored to continue her dance journey and grow with Project31.
+Michaela runs her own online health and fitness company and is the assistant coach of the Braintree High School Dance Team.